swanson/swanson.github.com/_posts/2011-10-17-webdev-katas.md

 3\.
 Linkify @mentions and #hashtags
 ---
-Any words beginning with the `@` characters are @mentions, they should be converted into links that point to the mentioned user's twitter page.
+Any words beginning with the `@` characters are @mentions, they should be converted into links that point to the mentioned user's Twitter page.
 For example, `@github` should be a link to `http://twitter.com/github`.

-Any words beginning with the `#` are #hashtags, they should be converted into links that point to the twitter search page for that tag.
+Any words beginning with the `#` are #hashtags, they should be converted into links that point to the Twitter search page for that tag.
-For example `#pun` should be a link to `http://twitter.com/search/%23pun` (note the encoded `#`)
+For example `#pun` should be a link to `http://twitter.com/search/%23pun` (note the encoded `#`).

 4\.
 "Pretty print" timestamps
 ---